jimfrenette/uiCookbook/README.md

 ### Google Maps

 * 	geocode\gmap-rjs
-	- 	uses requirejs with an async plugin to load the google maps api, no key required.
+	uses requirejs with an async plugin to load the google maps api, no key required.
-	- 	dragging the marker to a location in the map retrieve location data and sets values in text inputs.
+	dragging the marker to a location in the map retrieves location data and sets values in text inputs.
 ```
 # installs requirejs async plugin
 $ bower install